21.1 What is Git and why do I need it?

 The below photo shows my Git tab while working on this chapter and from an update to the Subsetting chapter.
 It has a list of all of the files that I changed since my last commit (if you haven’t committed at all yet, this is just all of the files in your project folder) and is color coded based on what I did to them.
 The blue M means that I have modified an already existing - i.e. one that has already been committed through Git - file, and and the yellow ? means that these are new files.
 If there was a red D next to any of the files, that would mean that I deleted a file that had previously been committed.
 There are a lot of buttons here (Diff, Commit, Pull, etc.) but you can ignore them and just click the Commit button when ready to make a commit.
 Doing so will open up a new window that has all the functionality of these various buttons in an easier (in my opinion) format.

 This window is where you can review the changes and write up a brief note about what you did.
 The window is a bit overwhelming so we’ll take it in pieces.
 First let’s start by examining how the list of files in the top left is related to the big box on the bottom with text highlighted in red and green.
 The list of files is identical to that in the Git tab - it’s just a list of files that have changed (including new files and deleted files) since the last commit.
 When you click one, it’ll show you the changes made to this file relative to the most recent version on Git (note that while this will show changes on R files and some other types of files, not all are available to be viewed - though that won’t affect Git working at all - so it may just show a blank part of the window instead).
-The section that was remove is highlighted in red and the replacement is highlighting in green.
+The section that was removed is highlighted in red and the replacement is highlighted in green.
 Unfortunately, it shows changes on entire lines so if you only change a small part of a line, you will have to read closely to see the difference.
-You can look through this to exactly what you changed - both in which files were changed and what was changed in each file.
+You can look through this to figure out exactly what you changed - both which files were changed and what was changed in each file.

 Now let’s walk through the process of actually committing and pushing your changes to GitHub.
 In real terms, this is basically uploading a new version of the files to GitHub, with brief documentation of what changed.
 At this point all we need to do is tell RStudio which files we want to commit, write a brief message explaining the changes, and submit it.